 - After the Flames provides resource information on post-fire recovery and provides informational webinars and conferences.

 - The Federal Emergency Management Agency's (FEMA's) Hazard Mitigation Grant Program (HMPG) Post Fire provides funding to implement hazard mitigation measures after major wildfire events following a Fire Management Assistance Grant (FMAG) declaration.
 FEMA’s HMGP Post Fire assists with long-term hazard mitigation planning and projects following an FMAG or presidential major disaster declaration.

 - FEMA's Building Resilient Infrastructure and Communities program provides annual support for states, local communities, tribes and territories as they undertake hazard mitigation projects to reduce their risks to natural hazards.

-- The Natural Resource Conservation Service assists with site-specific post-fire efforts through their Emergency Watershed Protection program.
+- The Natural Resources Conservation Service assists with site-specific post-fire efforts through their Emergency Watershed Protection Program.
 The program includes technical and financial support to local governments to implement projects.

 - The U.S. Army Corps Of Engineers (USACE) provides a wide range of technical assistance to communities, including modeling and forecasting.
 Through Silver Jackets, USACE helps communities explore the availability of mitigation grants and determine ways to use them creatively.

 Prepare for individual recovery